Creating a Community With Stream Share

 It’s a win-win.
 Both you and your guests go live on your own channels, but while hosting the same stream — amplifying each of your audiences and organically growing community.
 If your guests have large networks, this instantly gives you access to like-minded people who are potential new followers and fans.
 And it allows your guests to get the publicity for their appearance on your show, since they don’t have to direct traffic away from their own channels in order for their fans to tune in.

-As Switchboard Live’s own [title], Alex Burdine, who hosts the podcast [name], says: “Some of my guests have hundreds of thousands of followers.
+As Switchboard Live’s own, Alex Burdine, who hosts the podcast Six Seasons and a Podcast, says: “Some of my guests have hundreds of thousands of followers.
 On my last show, I had five other podcasters share my stream through their streams.
 We sent my Zoom conference to all of our Twitter, Facebook and YouTube accounts simultaneously, and all they had to do was click a link in an email.”

 Share your multistream in any use case